Updating and proving your pre-settled or settled status

 Landlords, employers and local councils can check your status online if you give them a share code.

-If your employer or landlord checked your status before 1 July 2021 and they want to do it again, this could be discrimination - unless they’re doing it for every employee or tenant.
+If your employer or landlord checked your status before 1 July 2021 and they want to do it again, this could be discrimination - unless they’re doing it for all their employees or everyone who rents from them.
 Talk to an adviser if you think you’ve been discriminated against.

 If you think the Home Office made a mistake about your immigration status